Russia flaunts military might across the world with Navy Day celebrations

 The main events of the day were carried out in St. Petersburg, where Russian President Vladimir Putin oversaw a parade featuring 50 combat ships and submarines, and a further 40 aircraft.
 More than 5,000 sailors from the Baltic, Black Sea, Northern, Pacific fleets and the Caspian Flotilla participated in the parade.

-"Russia's history is inseparable from the victories of its courageous and fearless Navy," said Putin, while addressing the crowds gathered.

-In a speech that drew heavily on naval history, the president outlined the continued importance of the country's fleet.
+"Russia's history is inseparable from the victories of its courageous and fearless Navy," Putin said in a speech that drew heavily on naval history, in which he outlined the continued importance of the country's fleet.

 "Much is being done today for the development and renovation of the Navy.
-New ships are being commissioned, the fleet's combat training and readiness are being perfected."
+New ships are being commissioned, the fleet's combat training and readiness are being perfected," he said.

+The celebrations came as US Vice President Mike Pence visited Estonia, the first leg of an Eastern European trip that will also take him to Georgia and Montenegro to show US support for them and NATO in the face of what the administration has called Russia's destabilizing activities in Ukraine and elsewhere.

 Several carrier-based Su-33 and MiG-29K fighter jets, recently deployed in operations in Syria, took part in an aerial display, according to Russia Today.
 The state media outlet reported that Putin announced the addition of 30 new vessels to the Russian fleet in the coming year.